mbaumer/us_hep_funding/docs/_states/IL.md

 Richard Durbin is the #4 Democrat on the Senate Appropriations Subcommittee on Energy and Water Development

+Tammy Duckworth is the #7 Democrat on the Senate Energy Subcommittee on Energy

+Tammy Duckworth is the #10 Democrat on the Senate Committee on Energy and Natural Resources

 Tammy Duckworth is the #11 Democrat on the Senate Committee on Commerce, Science, and Transportation

-Tammy Duckworth is the #10 Democrat on the Senate Committee on Energy and Natural Resources

 ## HEP Grants
 ```